bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-04-08-roasted-green-beans.md

     5. &nbsp;Garnish with white sesame seeds

     6. Put on the bottom rack for 30 minutes (or 35 if not preheated)

+    7. Serve with 1 tbsp of chili garlic sauce mixed with 1 tbsp of light mayo&nbsp;
 ---